VFA-25: 2000s

 VFA-25 deployed aboard in May 2004 to the Western Pacific, returning 1 November 2004.

 From January to July 6, 2006, VFA-25 deployed with CVW-14 in support of the Iraq War and Valiant Shield aboard on her maiden voyage.
 In January 2007, VFA-25 deployed for a 3-month "surge deployment" to the U.S. Seventh Fleet Area of Operations.
 VFA-25 deployed again to the WESTPAC from June to November 2008.

 On May 28, 2009, VFA-25 and Carrier Air Wing 14 deployed with USS Ronald Reagan on a deployment to the 7th and 5th Fleet Areas of Responsibility.

 In 2010, VFA-25 joined Carrier Air Wing Seventeen deployed aboard sporting the "AA" tailcode leaving Carrier Air Wing Fourteen and the "NK" tailcode for the first time in decades.

 Following a successful combat deployment in support of Operation Enduring Freedom in 2012, VFA-25 returned to NAS Lemoore to transition to the F/A-18E Super Hornet, completing the transition in late January 2013 and was reassigned to CVW-9.

 In 2019, the Squadron deployed aboard as part of Carrier Air Wing 7 for the ship's homeport change to San Diego.

 In 2021, the squadron returned to a Pacific Fleet Carrier Air Wing, specifically Carrier Air Wing 11.

+The squadron currently operates the Block III advanced Super Hornet as of 2026.